Denver PVC Roofing Repair, Install & Replacement Services

 No matter what roofing material type or installation technique you choose, a roof is a major investment.
 That makes longevity a major concern for most business owners.
 How long will PVC roofing last on a commercial building?

 The lifespan of PVC roofing is around 30 to 50 years.
-This lifespan is relatively comparable to other commercial roofing materials like the TPO.
+This lifespan is relatively comparable to other commercial roofing materials like TPO and EPDM roofing in comparison.
 However, it is essential to note that the lifespan of any roofing material is dependent on proper installation and maintenance.

 Our professional and experienced roofers here at Maxx Roof LLC can help on both counts.
 We rely on time-tested installation techniques and offer the highest-quality roofing repair and maintenance services.
 We can ensure your roof stays in top condition for decades to come.